 Under the terms of the agreement, the CIB has committed a CAD 100 million loan for upgrades to heating and cooling systems performed by Noventa through an Energy-as-a-Service (EaaS) delivery model.
-Additional funding will be provided by way of private capital from Ancala Partners (Ancala) through Noventa.
+Additional funding will be provided by way of private capital from Ancala (Ancala) through Noventa.

 Noventa’s EaaS model will help building operators manage capital and operating costs of upgrades.
 On average, Noventa’s solutions reduce building carbon emissions from heating by more than 70 per cent.

 The retrofit projects will rely on Noventa’s customized Wastewater Energy Transfer™️ (WET™️) Systems, anchored by HUBER ThermWin®️ technology, which harness the thermal energy in wastewater to provide low-carbon heating and cooling to buildings.
 Noventa’s solutions also reduce emissions by using electricity more efficiently for cooling.

 This investment is part of the CIB’s Building Retrofits Initiative (BRI), which provides long-term investments for building retrofits to modernize and improve the energy efficiency of existing buildings.
 With buildings currently accounting for 18 percent of Canada’s greenhouse gas emissions, modernizing these assets is critical to meeting Canada’s climate change goals.